HF

 the

-HF (High Frequency) radio band - 3MHz to 30MHz - allows signal transmission
+HF (High Frequency) Radio band - 3MHz to 30MHz - allows signal transmission

 over hundreds of kms by reflection back from the upper ionosphere.
 However

-noise and other users contribute further interference to the wanted signal.
+interference.
+Background noise and other users contribute further interference

+to the wanted signal.
 Hence HF Radio is a difficult medium for data transmission.
-The software

-for communicating digital data over HF radio channels.
+over HF radio channels.

-The method adopted uses
+The method uses serial data

-HF channel bandwidth.
-It allows data rates of either 2.4kb/s, modulated
+transmission at data rates of either 2.4kb/s, modulated as 2QAM, or 4.8kb/s,

-as 2QAM, or 4.8kb/s, via 4QAM.
-The carrier frequency is 4.8kHz for external
+The carrier frequency is 4.8kHz for external mixing to the desired HF

-can be 19.2kHz or 32.0kHz.
+channel centre frequency, and the sample rate can be 19.2kHz or 32.0kHz.

 To ensure the receiver can